This blog may contain affiliate links. Read our disclosure policy for more info.

 Athabasca Falls is very famous and very impressive.
 Many people who are just visiting Jasper and have no intention of driving the Icefields Parkway make the 30-minute trip to Athabasca Falls just to check them out.

 This waterfall is crazy powerful and as such, has created some pretty neat rock formations over the years.
+To me, it’s easily one of the best places to stop on the Icefields Parkway.

 The falls are easily accessible from the car parking lot and there is a short trail you can walk over a bridge to the far side of the falls.
 Information boards line the walkway telling about the history of the falls as well as the nature around you.